 Next I’ll go deeper into my influences.

-Zettelkasten obviates much of that pain by eschewing hierarchical knowledge bases, favouring small, “atomic” notes with connections between them i.e. think graphs, not folders.
-When I need to reference something, it’s often easier to find because each note is generally a cohesive topic (“atomic”), and the trail of connections make it possible to find related information or unusual connections.
+Now much of this pain is gone, as I eschew traditional hierarchy (deeply nested folders), favouring smaller, “atomic” notes with connections between them (graphs).
 I think this maps a lot closer to the brain - after all, we draw metaphors or parallels from other disciplines, and may find ourselves often having to recategorise information (especially when learning something new).

 I first attempted to maintain a Zettelkasten knowledge base in Notion, because: